Jews of color: Origin of the term

 Due to antisemitic persecution, many Jewish people throughout history have tried to be perceived as non-Jewish members of the dominant culture of their diaspora homeland while privately performing their traditions, and may often assimilate or intermarry, in order to assure their safety.
 On census forms it was easier to write white than highlight an ethno-religious variation.
 In a post-Holocaust context where in living memory the census was used to round up Jews, it became unfavourable to highlight this if they were able to pass as non-Jews.
 Peers Institute asserts "as some Jews became ‘white’ in the twentieth century, large groups of non-white Jews simply disappeared, or at least disappeared as Jews".

-Shahanna McKinney-Baldon is responsible for arguably the first time the term was used in print in a national publication.
-She introduced a 2001 issue by Bridges: A Journal for Jewish Feminists and Our Friends titled “Writing and Art by and for Jewish Women of Color”: “This collection of writings and artwork by Jewish women of color — Jewish women of African, Asian, Latin, and Native American heritages — offers readers a chance to think about racism within the Jewish community.
-How we name ourselves and our experiences is a place to begin [and I argue for use of a new term] 'Jews of Color'".
+Shahanna McKinney-Baldon is responsible for arguably the first in-print advocacy for use of the term.
+She introduced a 2001 issue by Bridges: A Journal for Jewish Feminists and Our Friends titled “Writing and Art by and for Jewish Women of Color”: “Using the term Jews of color can be a way to give people a chance to tell their stories, to have conversations about things like the personal and political significance of labeling oneself and being labeled, and to think critically with other people about white identity among Jews in the United States and in other places.
+In these ways, mindful use of the term Jews of color can be a political act.
+It can give people a chance to do some healing around how racism can make people of color and non-people of color feel separate from each other.".

-JoC Identification
+JoC identification

 In recent years, journalists, scholars and Jewish community leaders have wondered about the percentage of U.S. Jews who are Jews of color.
 This term has not been included in Pew Research Center surveys so it is difficult to ascertain this data.
 The Jews of Color Field Building Initiative reported, "Jews of color in the U.S. are a growing population but have been systematically undercounted in decades of American Jewish population studies".
 For many years, the majority of U.S. Jews have identified as white.
 However, a 2020 estimate from Reformjudaism.org stated that 12% of American Jews are Jews of color.
 In 2021, the Jews of Color Initiative underwent the most comprehensive survey of Jews of color ever carried out entitled Beyond the Count: Perspectives and Lived Experiences of Jews.
 In this paper, Jews of color expressed multiple ways that their identities overlap with, intersect with, and infuse each other.
 In The Colors of Jews: Racial Politics and Radical Diasporism, Melanie Kaye/Kantrowitz writes that the voices of Jews of color, particularly Jews who have background or ancestry in places other than Europe "challenge common assumptions about Jewishness, whiteness, and the perennial question of who gets to decide who is Jewish".